-In today’s hectic and accelerated world, time management is a crucial skill, but not everyone is taking it seriously enough.
-Effective time management can help us become more efficient and achieve more in a shorter span of time, with less stress.
+In today’s hectic and accelerated world, knowing how to manage your time is a crucial skill, but not everyone is taking it seriously enough.
+Effective time management can help us become more efficient and achieve more in a shorter period of time, with less stress.
 In fact, according to mentalhelp.net spreading out predictable sources of stress can lessen their negative impact.
 Time management does not only mean organizing tasks to be completed, but also taking necessary breaks, allocating time for physical activity, considering times of day with the highest productivity level and so on.

 Test your productivity levels at different times of day.